Changes to our Facebook pages

 How do I join?

-Simply type in one of the following into your Web browser and it will take you straight to the Facebook page (you need to have a Facebook account to be able to LIKE the page)
+Simply type the following into your Web browser and it will take you straight to the Facebook page (you need to have a Facebook account to be able to LIKE the page)

 and click LIKE to join the page.